Adinazolam: Metabolism

 Adinazolam was reported to have active metabolites in the August 1984 issue of The Journal of Pharmacy and Pharmacology.
 The main metabolite is N-desmethyladinazolam.
 NDMAD has an approximately 25-fold high affinity for benzodiazepine receptors as compared to its precursor, accounting for the benzodiazepine-like effects after oral administration.
 Multiple N-dealkylations lead to the removal of the dimethylaminomethyl side chain, leading to the difference in its potency.
 The other two metabolites are alpha-hydroxyalprazolam and estazolam.
 In the August 1986 issue of that same journal, Sethy, Francis and Day reported that proadifen inhibited the formation of N-desmethyladinazolam.

+Adinazolam is after ingestion primarily metabolised by N-dealkylation by the hepatic pathway and, enteric pathway.
+Adinazolam may undergo enteric and hepatic conversion into its active metabolite after oral intake, because this drug is a CYP3A4 substrate, although enteric metabolism plays a significant role before hepatic metabolism.
+CYP3A4 is an enzyme in the intestines and liver, which has a crucial role in drug metabolism.
+Therefore, the study of the enteric metabolic pathway of adinazolam is also important to understand the overall pharmacology of this substance.

+According to several studies the main metabolites of adinazolam, also known as the phase 1 metabolites which involve oxidative reactions catalysed by cytochrome P450 enzymes like CYP3A4, are mono-N-desmethyladinazolam (active metabolite) and (N,N-di)desmethyladinazolam.
+Mono-N-desmethyladinazolam is formed by the transformation of adinazolam where the methyl group attached to the nitrogen is removed by N-dealkylation and this active metabolite is further metabolized to desmethyladinazolam, where another methyl group is removed and replaced with a hydrogen atom.
+Deamination of desmethyladinazolam leads to the formation of an intermediate metabolite, which undergoes alpha-hydroxylation to form alpha-hydroxy-alprazolam or cleavage of side chain to form estazolam, which are minor metabolites.
+The metabolism of adinazolam and its metabolites.